Cyber-Dust/learning-notes/README.md

 # Learning-Notes
 ____
 Howdy!
 My name is Dasean Volk.
 Welcome into my coding portal of learning and note taking.
-Here is a link to my Github: [Press Me](https://github.com/Cyber-Dust)
+Here is a link to my Github: [Press](https://github.com/Cyber-Dust)

 ### Growth Mindset > Fixed Mindset
 ----